EGimenoS/dailyjourneyapi/README.md

 Work In Progress 🚧
 This repository contains the code for a Rails API only app that is used as the backend for my DailyJourney project.
-The project goal is to put poeple in contact in order to share their cars for the daily tavels, such as commuting to go to their workplace.
+The project goal is to put people in contact in order to share their cars for their daily tavels, such as commuting to go to their workplace.
 This project also has a frontend made witn Angular 10 (WIP).
 [DailyJourney Frontend](https://github.com/egimenos/dailyjourney)

 ### Setup and Installation

-The project it's being built with this tools:
+The project it's being built with these tools:

 - Ruby version `2.7.1`
 - Rails version `6.03`
 - PostgreSQL 12

 1. You need to make sure that the tools are properly installed in your system.
-The steps to follow are different depending on your system but you can find great guides for all of them in the guides section of GoRails, by Chris Oliver: https://gorails.com/setup/
+The steps to follow are different depending on your system but you can find great guides for all of them in the guides section of GoRails, by Chris Oliver, just select your operating system: https://gorails.com/setup/
 2. Once the tools are installed, clone the repo `git clone https://github.com/EGimenoS/dailyjourneyapi.git`
 3. Move to the project root folder and install the dependencies by using `bundle install`
 4. Create the database: `rails db:migrate`